 The programme’s overall goal is to learn with the estuary and from ourselves as co-inhabitants in the bioregion.

-This programme has earned a Science and Resilience Institute Fellowship for Research Development (2019) and a Public Humanities Fellowship (2020-2021) in order to develop its many parts toward launching it in Summer 2021 (pending the evolution of the Coronavirus pandemic).
+This programme has earned a Science and Resilience Institute Fellowship for Research Development (2019), a Public Humanities Fellowship (2020-2021) from Humanities New York that allowed further development of its many parts toward launching it on summer 2021, and a SEED Grant from HNY.

-This summer (2020) the programme benefited with the labor of two interns from Brooklyn College’s Urban Sustainability, Philosophy and Environmental Studies programs, Jamie Hitzel and Brandon Carrillo.
-Their bios and work can be found below
+In the summer of 2020 the programme benefited with the labor of two interns from Brooklyn College’s Urban Sustainability, Philosophy and Environmental Studies programs, Jamie Hitzel and Brandon Carrillo.

 Jamie’s labor for the summer consisted, amongst many other things, in putting her mapping skills to work.
 Without her the following eco-friendly organizations and people along the Hudson River Valley would not live in the same map.
 Please feel free to use it, share it, and if you see fit to add someone who’s work should be here and is missing, please send us a note!

-Below you can find a more detailed account of this project.
+Below you can find a more detailed version of this project.